bblais/bblais.github.io-src/content/articles/climate_modeling_intro_pres.md

 Title: "Skeptics" vs "Realists"
 Date: 2014-05-08
 Subtitle: A proposed solution

-![Skeptics vs Realists](http://www.skepticalscience.com/graphics/Escalator_2012_500.gif)
+image: skeptic_gw.png

-The above graphic has circulated the internet for a while, and I think it worthy of comment.
+The graphic below has circulated the internet for a while, and I think it worthy of comment.
 The *intent* of the graphic is to point out how [silly those so-called global warming "skeptics" are].
 However, I think there is a hidden proposal there as well, worthy of an undergraduate project.

+![Skeptics vs Realists](http://www.skepticalscience.com/graphics/Escalator_2012_500.gif)

 If we call the "skeptics" model $M_S$ and the "realists" model $M_R$, then we want the following probabilities:

 \begin{eqnarray}
 P(M_S|{\rm data})